EhabAnshad/aws-elemental-speke-drm-docs/doc_source/live-workflow-methods.md

 | 4XX \(Client error\) | Client error message | 1\.\.1 | Description of the client error |
 | 5XX \(Server error\) | Server error message | 1\.\.1 | Description of the server error |

+**Note**
+The examples in this section do not include content key encryption\.
+For information on how to add content key encryption, see [Content Key Encryption](content-key-encryption.md)\.

 *Live Example Request Payload*

 The following listing shows a typical live request payload from the media encoder to the DRM key provider: